Dan Slușanschi: Studies

 Dan Slușanschi graduated in 1965 from the Faculty of Classical Philology of the University of Bucharest.
 He received his doctorate in classical and Indo-European philology in 1972.
-He was a professor at the University of Bucharest, where he taught Latin language syntax, Indo-European linguistics (language and mythology), history of Sanskrit literature, ancient Persian (history, civilization, language), history of the Latin language, Greek syntax, medieval and neo-Latin Latin, text criticism and ancient metrics.
-He was a visiting professor at the universities of Brussels, Liege, Berlin, Caen, Chisinau, Cluj, Timisoara, Constanta.
+He was a professor at the University of Bucharest, where he taught Latin language syntax, Indo-European linguistics (language and mythology), history of Sanskrit literature, ancient Persian (history, civilization, language), history of the Latin language, Greek syntax, medieval and neo-Latin Latin, text criticism, and ancient metrics.
+He was a visiting professor at the universities of Brussels, Liege, Berlin, Caen, Chisinau, Cluj, Timisoara, and Constanta.
 He had a doctor honoris causa from the University of Caen.

 Legacy

-The Lucian Blaga University of Sibiu holds a school of classical and oriental languages, which bears the name: Dan Slusanschi School for Classical and Oriental Languages.
-The main languages promoted by the school are: Latin, Ancient Greek, Sahidic Coptic, Biblical Hebrew and Old Slavonic.
+The Lucian Blaga University of Sibiu holds a school of classical and oriental languages, which bears the name Dan Slusanschi School for Classical and Oriental Languages.
+The main languages promoted by the school are Latin, Ancient Greek, Sahidic Coptic, Biblical Hebrew and Old Slavonic.
 The school was founded by Antoaneta Sabău and Florin George Călian.